×

 storage: 100Mi

-1 Use the git-clone cluster task to fetch the source containing a Dockerfile and build it using the modified Buildah task.
+1 Use the git-clone task to fetch the source containing a Dockerfile and build it using the modified Buildah task.

 2 Refer to the modified Buildah task.